konstantink36/Udacity-Cpp-OpenStreetMap/README.md

 The Route Planner finds the shortest path between two points on map using the A* search algorithm.

 Real world map data comes from the OpenStreetMap (OSM) project in the form of an OSM XML file (.osm file).

+The Route Planner performs the following steps:

+Parse the data from an .OSM xml file.
+The user inputs two points on the map.
+A* search is executed on the two input points.
-The OSM XML file is parsed and the optimal path is plotted using IO2D Library in C++.
+The path is returned and plotted used IO2D library.

 <img src="map.png" width="600" height="450" />